Welcome to the C Design Lab

 Senthil Chandrasegaran is a PhD candidate in the School of Mechanical Engineering at Purdue.
 He obtained his bachelor's degree in mechanical engineering in from the Regional Engineering College (now National Institute of Technology), Trichy, India.
 Before starting graduate school, he worked in the automotive industry, specializing in interior trim design, and then in the heavy engineering industry, specializing in structural analysis and knowledge-based engineering.
 His research interests include design pedagogy, information visualization, and specifically the integration of computer support tools to aid and understand design learning in the classroom.

 Wei Gao is currently a D-PhD student in the School of Mechanical Engineering at Purdue.
 Mr. Gao received his bachelor degree (2009) in Mechanical engineering from the University of Shanghai for Science & Technology.
 His graduate research focuses on design, simulation and optimization of foldable, reconfigurable and self-assembly mechanisms/robotic systems, and developing novel 3D printing technique based on FDM and building self-contained appliances that allow printing fully-functional objects (customizable products, articulated working models, self-actuated devices).

 William Benjamin is a PhD Student at Cdesign Lab.
 His research interests include Human Computer Interaction, Computer Vision and Machine Learning.
 Apart form being a researcher, William is an avid photographer and artist.
 His goals that drive him are: -To work with an energetic team to create something phenomenal! -To practice engineering as an art. -To bring engineering into art. -To make Computer Vision interactive and relevant to real world. -To work among the best, most creative, and talented people in the world.

 Sujin Jang is a PhD candidate in the School of Mechanical Engineering at Purdue University.
 He received B.S. in Mechanical and Automotive Engineering from Kookmin University, South Korea (2010) and completed M.S. in Mechanical Engineering at the University of Florida (2012).
 He is currently working at the C Design Lab as a research assistant under advisory of Dr. Ramani.
 He has research experience in vision-based estimation and its robotic applications, computer vision and machine learning.
-Currently, his research interests include visual analytics, interactive data mining, and spatial user interaction.
+Currently, his research interests include visual analytics; interactive data mining and machine learning; and spatial user interactions.
 [Personal Website]